Controllability Issues of Linear Ensemble Systems over Multi-dimensional Parameterization Spaces: Introduction and Main Result

 The state $x(t, \sigma)$ is now complex-valued.
 We allow the scalar control input $u(t)$ to take complex value as well.
 Note that we choose to work with complex systems is for ease of presentation: One can obtain a corresponding real ensemble system by realification.
 The state space of each individual system after realification will be two-dimensional.
 We elaborate on the correspondence later in Lemma~\ref{lem:equivalentRandC}, Section~\S\ref{sec:preliminaryresult}.

-The controllable subspace associated with~\eqref{eq:exampletwo} is, similarly, given by the uniform closure of the space (but now, over $\C$) spanned by all the monomials in~$\sigma$.
+The controllable subspace associated with~\eqref{eq:exampletwo} is, similarly, given by the uniform closure of the space (but now, over $\C$) spanned by all the monomials $\sigma^k$ for $k\geq 0$.
 However, unlike the previous case, what we obtain after taking the closure is not the space of continuous functions anymore.
 It follows from Mergelyan's theorem that the controllable subspace comprises functions that are holomorphic in the interior of the closed disk and continuous on the boundary.
 As a consequence, we lose uniform controllability of system~\eqref{eq:exampletwo}.
 One may wonder at the point whether we could fix the controllability issue by increasing the dimension of state space and/or by adding more control inputs?
-The answer is no.
+The answer is no; in this paper, we show that if the parameterization space $\Sigma$ contains an open set $U$ in $\R^d$ for~$d \geq 2$, and if $A$ and $B$ are real-analytic at a certain point in $U$, then the linear ensemble system described by the $(A, B)$ pair cannot be uniformly or $\mathrm{L}^p$ controllable, for $p\geq 2$.

-In this paper, we show that any real-analytic linear ensemble system is not controllable if its parameterization space contains an open set in $\R^d$ for~$d \geq 2$.
-To the best of author's knowledge, the negative result is original.
+To the best of the author's knowledge, the negative result is original.
 Previous works on the problem have mainly focussed on obtaining necessary conditions for controllability.
 For example, Helmke and Sch\"onlein have provided in~\cite{helmke2014uniform} conditions about disjointness of the spectrums of the $A$-matrix.
 Later in~\cite{schonlein2016controllability}, the authors have also shown that if uniform controllability is concerned, then under some other mild assumptions, the parameterization space is at most two-dimensional and, moreover, the $A$-matrix cannot have a branch of real eigenvalues.
 In a more recent work~\cite{dirr2021uniform}, Dirr and Sch\"onlein have shown that if there is only one single control input, then a linear ensemble system cannot be uniformly controllable if the dimension of the parameterization space is greater than one.
 Example and simulation studies for linear ensemble systems over two-dimensional parameterization spaces are also carried out by Zhang and Li in~\cite{zhang2018controllability}.